ibm-cloud-docs/transit-gateway/add-prefix-filters.md

       * **{{site.data.keyword.powerSys_notm}}** creates a network connection to and from a {{site.data.keyword.powerSys_notm}} instance so that the {{site.data.keyword.powerSys_notm}} network and resources can connect to networks and other resources that are connected to the transit gateway.

-         If you select **{{site.data.keyword.powerSys_notm}}**, a Power Systems Virtual Server workspace must be created in a data center after the Power Edge Router has been deployed.
-For more information, see [Getting started with the Power Edge Router](/docs/power-iaas?topic=power-iaas-per).
+         If you select **{{site.data.keyword.powerSys_notm}}**, a Power Systems Virtual Server workspace must be created in a PER-enabled data center.
+For a list of PER-enabled data centers, see [Getting started with the Power Edge Router](/docs/power-iaas?topic=power-iaas-per).
          {: important}

    * For Connection reach, select one of the following options: